Credit Card Chargebacks vs Refunds: Credit Card Chargeback Protection With Refund Policies

 Consumer use of credit cards is on the rise, especially in eCommerce stores.
 Along with this uptick of credit card payments are also credit card chargebacks, the bane of many eCommerce merchants.
 If you are not familiar with credit card chargebacks, they occur when a customer disputes a charge on their card to the bank, not the retailer from whom they purchased goods or services.

-If your industry or business encounters a higher rate of credit charge chargebacks than most other retailers, the acquiring banks that accept and approve credit card payments will either freeze the merchant account that collects the funds from credit card payments, or sharply increase the credit card processing rate for that merchant.
+If your industry a business encounters a higher rate of credit charge chargebacks than most other retailers, the acquiring banks that accept and approve credit card payments will either freeze the merchant account that collects the funds from credit card payments, or sharply increase the credit card processing rate for that merchant.

 The law of averages (and a little bit of Murphy’s Law) insinuates that as your sales increase, so do the chances that customers dispute their charges (aka chargeback).
 While it is a statistical inevitability, there are things merchants can do to protect themselves against chargebacks.
 Though it may seem counterintuitive, having a solid return/refund policy can provide merchants with some measure of credit card chargeback prevention.